ElkePutman/DLMIAproject2025/README.md

 ```

 ### 2. Prepare data

-Here we use the ProstateX dataset as an example.
-This dataset consists of T2-weighted prostate MRI, along with expert-annotation of four different prostate regions: transition zone, peripheral zone, urethra, and anterior fibromuscular stroma.

-First download the ACDC dataset and partition it in training and testing dataset as :- trainVol, trainMask, testVol, testMask.
-Put these folders under data directory.
+First download the ACDC dataset and partition it in training and testing dataset as :trainVol, trainMask, testVol, testMask.
+Put these folders under the data directory.
+Besides, put the information files under trainPatientInfo and testPatientinfo with names that should look like :patient101_info according to the patientID

 1. The data needs to be preprocessed before it can be used by the network.
       * Run the preprocessing script, which would generate train_npz folder containing 2D images in folder "data/", data list files in folder "lists/" and train.csv for overview.